neejames/Phase-1-Project/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `npm install`.
-3. Set up the API key by creating a `.enc` file and adding your API key.
+3. Set up the API key by creating a `.env` file and adding your API key.
 4. Run the application using `npm start`.
 5. Open your web browser and navigateto `http://localhost:3000` to view the application.